hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 of the other sections into account, as described here and in [@RFC5936]).
 This removes any burden on AXoT servers of having to accommodate a configuration option or support for restricting responses to containing only a single RR.

-An AXoT client SHOULD pipeline AXFR requests for different zones on a single XoT connection.
-An AXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

 ### Padding AXoT responses